-Many businesses (and schools) select a local charity to support each year.
-There are lots of fun ways to show your support:
+Many businesses (and schools) select a local charity and establish an ongoing relationship.
+There are lots of ways to show your support:

-Contact VARB for a list of local charities who would really welcome your support.
+Contact VARB for a list of local charities who would welcome your support.

-Do you have a meeting room that could be used for a training event for a Redhill charity?
+Do you have a meeting room that could be used for training by a Redhill charity?
 Or storage space that could be used by local Foodbanks to enable them to accept larger donations of stock?

 Could you offer paper and/or printing to a Domestic Abuse charity or Citizens Advice?

 Do you have any corporate merchandise or unwanted gifts that could be used at fundraising events and as raffle prizes?

 See the “Corporate Charity Partnership Opportunities” Directory” above for a list of current resource requests.